 Most companies will have a policy in place to insure both cars for a maximum period of 24 hours.
 Giving you enough breathing room to swap between both vehicles.
 However, please double-check this with your insurance provider.

-How to lower your car insurance
+How to lower your car insurance premiums

 When it comes to insuring a leased vehicle, you’ll find that the prices aren’t the same for everybody.
 As there are too many variables to account for.
-So to get the most out of your short term car lease, Flexed recommends the following tips to lower car insurance premiums.
+So to get the most out of your short term car lease, Flexed recommends the following tips to lower car insurance payments.

 - Make sure your annual mileage is accurate.
 There’s no point paying for more miles on your insurance policy when you don’t have to!